marco262/my_wiki/data/onednd/class/barbarian.md

 ### Starting Equipment

-As a level 1 character, you start with the following equipment, or you can forgo it and spend 75 GP on equipment of your choice.
+As a level 1 character, you start with the following equipment, or you can forgo it and spend 75 GP on equipment of your choice:

 * Explorer's Pack
 * (a) Greataxe or (b) Battleaxe, Shield, and 10 GP